PaulskPt/sercom_I2C/README.rst

 This repo is only the first step to the idea of moving the work (and memory) load to a second device.
 It realizes my wish of using the I2C bus for serial communication.
 As you can read (and please try yourself).
 This 'plan B': Sercom I2C, is now working.
-A logical next step will be adding the script for the device performing the 'Main role' into the Adafruit_CircuitPython_DisplayIO_FlipClock example script.
+A logical next step will be adding the script for the device performing the 'Main role' into the Adafruit_CircuitPython_DisplayIO_FlipClock example script.This is acomplished in the Version 2 example.

 Hardware requirements
 =====================